Books never die

 A Rare Books exhibition on the history of the book

-The exhibition can be seen from 14 June - 7 September 2012 at the Rare Books Exhibition space, Level 1, ISB wing, Sir Louis Matheson Library, Clayton campus, Monash University.
+The exhibition was seen from 14 June - 7 September 2012 at the Rare Books Exhibition space, Level 1, ISB wing, Sir Louis Matheson Library, Clayton campus, Monash University.

 Dr Patrick Spedding, Lecturer in the School of English, Communications and Performance Studies, Faculty of Arts.